Updated: December 8, 2023

 Does the thought of hanging lights and attending holiday parties make you want to grab your sleeping bag and run for the nearest cave?

-Frankly, we’re exhausted.
-We’re ready for rest.
-Not a relaxed evening by the fire, but a serious stretch of lazy days, long naps, walks in the woods, deep nourishing slumber and joyful, easy, simple connections with friends and family that feed us emotionally and spiritually.
-What we most need in the coming weeks is not the latest iPhone or one last trip to the mall, but permission to rest, relax, unplug and do nothing.
+Frankly, you may be exhausted.
+You’re ready for rest.
+Not a relaxed evening by the fire, but a serious stretch of lazy days, long naps, walks in the woods, deep nourishing slumber and joyful, easy, simple connections with friends and family that feed you emotionally and spiritually.
+What you most need in the coming weeks is not the latest iPhone or one last trip to the mall, but permission to rest, relax, unplug and do nothing.

-But with all the expectations that come with this season knocking on our door—what are we to do?
+But with all the expectations that come with this season knocking on our door—what are you to do?

 We challenge you to take the road less traveled and take a radical stand for what you most need this year.